-Bring your little buckaroo to south-central Oklahoma during spring break for a day (or a few days) of old-fashioned cowboy fun!
-Read below for activities, restaurants and shopping to explore.
+Bring your little buckaroos to Chickasaw Country during spring break for a day (or a few days) of old-fashioned cowboy fun!
+Here are a few of our suggested activities, restaurants and shopping for a wild western spring break:

 A cowboy’s gotta fuel up before heading out on the trails.
-Ole Red, in downtown Tishomingo, is just the place for a delicious steak, burger or chicken fry.
-On Thursday nights, the restaurant turns into a venue with local country music singers singing their favorite songs.
-You’ll feel like you’re on singing around the campfire with your fellow cowpokes.
+Ole Red, in downtown Tishomingo, is just the place for a big, juicy burger, southern grilled meatloaf or chicken fried steak.
+Enjoy live music every day of the week at Ole Red and on the weekends at The Doghouse.
+You’ll feel like you’re singing around the campfire with your fellow cowpokes.

 A cowboy LOVES his barbeque!
 Good thing Chickasaw Country is home to some of the best in Oklahoma.
 Bob’s Pig Shop in Pauls Valley is a historic stop in Oklahoma.
-This barbeque joint has been open since 1933 and is still serving the one-of-a-kind meats and sides as ever.
+This barbeque joint has been open since 1933 and is still serving their famous meats and sides and delicious daily specials.

-If you want to step up your cowboy game, visit this western store in Pauls Valley.
-This store has it all – brand clothing, boots, belts, hats, and even tack for your horses.
-They carry all of the popular brands including Cinch, Ariat, Justin and Wrangler and everything more.
+If you want to step up your cowboy game, visit Steppin’ Out Western Wear in Pauls Valley.
+This store has it all – name-brand clothing, boots, belts, hats and even tack for your horses.
+They carry all of the popular brands including Cinch, Ariat, Justin and Wrangler and more.

 You don’t want to miss the largest Western clothing store in south-central Oklahoma.
 This store in downtown Ardmore has everything from work clothes to cute boutique fashions for cowgirls.

-We hope you have a great trip learning about the cowboy way of life in south-central Oklahoma.
-Remember to take pictures on your journey and use #VistChickasaw so we can follow along!
+Remember to take pictures on your journey and use #VistChickasaw so we can follow you along your trail!